 - Modern electronic water still (Optional)

-- Syringes – To absorb the still warm concentrate and to portion well
+- Syringes – To absorb the still warm concentrate and for accurate measurement of portions

 - Alcohol – at least 90% without impurities (at least 2 liters) Ethanol or Isopropyl